January 11, 2011

 I remember being completely astonished that God chose me to become a Director with The Continentals.
 Amazed because I didn't have the education that the rest of the directors did, but many, many more times amazed, actually bewildered, that He would chose me knowing what was going on inside.
 None the less, I thanked Him and continued to trust Him, that He knew what was best.
 Sometimes the response after the concerts was so overwhelming.
 Those nights as the host’s home before going to sleep, I would fall on my knees to ask and beg the Lord to remove this “thing”; mostly fearful that somehow, someone, would know that I was attracted to the same gender.
 Fearful mostly that I would cause my Lord shame - and not because I had acted out on my attractions but only because I had them.

 After receiving the position of Program Director, I was actually quite frightened and because of the same reasons.
-Again the same kind of overwhelming privilege of being placed in a very important position within the PK organization.
-Often times it was obvious that the Lord was moving amongst the men and the power of the Holy Spirit was easily recognizable to me.
+Again the same kind of overwhelming privilege of being placed in a very important position within the Promise Keepers organization.
+Often times it was obvious that the Lord was moving among the men and the power of the Holy Spirit was easily recognizable to me.
 With all of the speakers, some of whom operated with the gifts of the Holy Spirit, I found myself terrified to work along side of these men of God because I thought at any moment I might be exposed by a word the Lord gave them.
 Back at the hotel, after the Friday evening programming, I was often on my knees in the hotel room pleading and begging the Lord to change me and not to allow my feelings to be exposed, causing shame on His ministry.
 All of these nights went without answers, without feeling Him during these times of great anguish.

 Growing up was especially confusing and disorienting.
 For the longest of time I couldn't find words for it and at a very young age I knew something was different, but I didn't know how to identify it or even what to call it.
 I didn't all of a sudden realize that I was different from the other boys, because I wasn't all that different; I loved getting dirty, building things, exploring and rough-housing, playing hard and competing.
 But something was different and I couldn't put my finger on it - nor did I have the skill to at such a young age.
 It was a sort of mystery.
 This mystery was subtle but the subtleness faded as I grew into my teens.
 As I was interacting with other boys I could not understand their fascination and interest in girls; it confused me.
 But I knew somehow, that I needed to keep my lack of interest in girls to myself for fear of ridicule.
 Even back then the boys could be mean and nasty and I think it was at this time that I started to hear the terrible words that people use freely to humiliate those that are attracted to the same gender.
 The boys would use these names as a form of degradation and shame and it was through this that I perceived something was “wrong” with me because I wasn't experiencing the same feelings toward the girls as they.